 The big deal is also challenging for librarians.
-Under it we no longer take the decisions on developing our collections that we have been used to (not necessarily a bad thing, some would say, on the basis of some of the statistics mentioned above).
+Under it we no longer take the decisions on developing our collections that we have been used to (not necessarily a bad thing, some would say, given some of the statistics mentioned above).
 We shall increasingly decide on content not at the journal level but at the publisher level.
 This is a qualitative change and one that does not necessarily work in our or our users' favour.
 The user is focused on the article, to a lesser extent on the journal title, and most certainly not on the publisher.
 In the electronic environment, where the physical package - the title - is no longer necessary for purchase, our aim surely should be to increase the granularity of decision making, not decrease it.

 I believe that the big deal may also presage a further unwelcome effect on the market place.
 We recall that publishers are monopolists: only they own the rights to their content and determine the terms.
 In the environment of consumer publications there is some substitutability: instead of buying The Times one can buy The Independent; they are different brands but with very similar news content.
-However, in the academic world there is virtually no substitutability of primary content: if Researcher A needs the published results of Researcher B, the results of Researcher C will not do; if results in Researcher A's field are published in Journal Y, Journal Z will not do.
+However, in the academic world there is virtually no substitutability of primary content.
 The big deal commits a library to either buy or cancel the entire content of a monopolist: the monopoly is thereby intensified.
-The monopoly is intensified even further in the case of national deals covering an entire library sector.
-Such intensification cannot be in the interests of the purchaser.
+This cannot be in the interests of the purchaser.
+There is also a danger that, at renewal time, publishers can offer libraries a stark choice: pay an additional 50% for the big deal or cancel.
+Few academic libraries will be able to refuse the big deals, because they contain so many must-have titles.
+The consequence will therefore be that journals outside the big deals will be cancelled.
+Publishers, particularly the smaller ones will cease trading, and there will be further consolidation in the marketplace.